 Osage, Seminole

-Ms. Roberta L. Armstrong, JD, is passionate about Indian Country.
-Her specialties include Indian probates and estates.
-She is licensed in several Indian tribal courts nationwide, and has experience with the Indian Bureau of Hearings and Appeals.
-She is also admitted to practice in the state of Washington.
-She has her own independent practice and we refer cases to her when it involves her specialty areas or when she has time to take on cases we can't handle because of time constraints, expertiese limitations, or licensing issues.
-When she is not advising a client or giving a CLE conference on Indian wills and probate, she can be seen driving around in her wrapped van or riding her Harley.
+Ms. Roberta L. Armstrong, JD, passed on and met her Creator on August 15, 2025.
+We miss her heart and passionate for Indian Country.
+Her specialties included Indian probates and estates.
+She was licensed in several Indian tribal courts nationwide and had experience with the Indian Bureau of Hearings and Appeals.
+She was also admitted to practice in the state of Washington.
+She had her own independent practice and we referred cases to her when it involves her specialty areas or when she had time to take on cases we could not handle because of time constraints, expertiese limitations, or licensing issues.
+When she was not advising a client or giving a CLE conference on Indian wills and probate, she could be seen driving around in her wrapped van, schoolie, or riding her Harley.

 Most tribes do not operate their workers' compensation systems under state law.
 Most choose to be self-administered under tribal law.
 Most contract with a third-party claims administrator to administer claims.
 You are probably looking at this website because you received a letter denying your claim.
 We can sometimes help turn that around in your favor.